Indo-European migrations: The Tocharians

-The Indo-European eastward expansion in the 2nd millennium BCE had a significant influence on Chinese culture, introducing the chariot, horse burials, the domesticated horse, iron technology, and wheeled vehicles, fighting styles, head-and-hoof rituals, art motifs and myths.
-By the end of the 2nd millennium BCE, the dominant people as far east as the Altai Mountains southward to the northern outlets of the Tibetan Plateau were anthropologically Caucasian, with the northern part speaking Iranian Scythian languages and the southern parts Tocharian languages, having Mongoloid populations as their northeastern neighbors.
+The Indo-European eastward expansion in the 2nd millennium BCE left an influence on Chinese culture, introducing wheeled vehicles and the domesticated horse.
+Although much less certain, it may also have introduced iron technology, fighting styles, head-and-hoof rituals, art motifs and myths.
+By the end of the 2nd millennium BCE, the dominant people as far east as the Altai Mountains southward to the northern outlets of the Tibetan Plateau are described by Christopher I. Beckwith as having "Europoid" or "Caucasian" physical traits, with the northern part speaking Iranian Scythian languages and the southern parts Tocharian languages.
+Their northeastern neighbors were "Mongoloid" populations.
 These two groups were in competition with each other until the latter overcame the former.
-The turning point occurred around the 5th to 4th centuries BCE with a gradual Mongolization of Siberia, while Eastern Central Asia (East Turkistan) remained Caucasian and Indo-European-speaking until well into the 1st millennium CE.
+The turning point occurred around the 5th to 4th centuries BCE with a gradual "Mongolization" of Siberia, while Eastern Central Asia (East Turkistan) remained of Indo-European-speaking until well into the 1st millennium CE.